• Sun. Nov 23rd, 2025

 A VENETIAN LEGACY

 The Republic of Venice left a lasting legacy on the island that is still evident today.
-They influenced the island’s wider architectural landscape leaving a distinct architectural imprint that is still observed today.
-Cypriot culture still bears remnants of their influences and this is portrayed by several communal celebrations that have their roots embedded in Venetian culture.
-Their changes to local governance led to them being the first to introduce a formal class system to the island’s heirarchy.
-They enhanced the island’s economy through improved agricultural practices and also increased trade.
-With all of this in mind, It is fair to say that the Venetians contribution to the island’s historical narrative helped to forge a new Cypriot identity.
+They influenced the island’s wider architectural landscape, leaving a distinct architectural imprint that is still observed today.
+Cypriot culture still bears remnants of its influences, and this is portrayed by several communal celebrations that have their roots embedded in Venetian culture.
+Their changes to local governance led to them being the first to introduce a formal class system to the island’s hierarchy.
+They enhanced the island’s economy through improved agricultural practices and increased trade through their maritime efforts.
+With all of this in mind, it is fair to say that the Venetian contribution to the island’s historical narrative helped to forge a new Cypriot identity.

 Copyright infringement!